ShaRefOh/ShaRefOh/README.md

 - 👋 Hi, I’m @ShaRefOh
-- 👀 I’m interested in semantic web tech,NLP + knowledge graphs, and social networks,
+- 👀 I’m interested in collective sensemaking in the digital environment,Mechanism design and AI,
-- 🌱 I’m currently working on a project calles Sense Networks,
+- 🌱 I’m currently working on a project called Cosmik,
-- 💞️ I’m looking to collaborate on anything connected to human-centered tech that can challenge me intellectually.
+- 💞️ I’m looking to collaborate on anything connected to human-centered tech that can challenge and intrigue me intellectually.
 - Peace!

 <!---